 - We currently produce enough edible grain to easily feed the entire human population.
 Much of this grain is currently fed to farm animals for a very inefficient conversion to meat.
 All of this grain is grown on land that could be used to grow food for direct consumption.
 To learn more about the studies behind these figures click here.

 - More than a third of global calories and half of global protein is used as animal feed.
 To learn more about the impact of using crops to feed animals click here.

-- Pasture fed beef, sometimes lauded as a more ethical and environmentally friendly meat option appears likely to be no better (or even worse than factory farmed meat).
-The key factors are that animals fed on pasture have slower animal growth rates when grown on pasture, higher methane production and even more related habitat destruction.
+- Pasture fed beef, sometimes lauded as a more ethical and environmentally friendly meat option appears likely to be no better (or even worse) than factory farmed meat.
+The key factors are that animals fed on pasture have slower animal growth rates , produce more methane and result in more related habitat destruction.
 Read more about pasture fed versus grain fed debate here.

 - Many believe that beef cattle can be grown on arid land that is not useful for other purposes.
-While this superficially true, analysis shows this is not a practical solution.
+While this superficially correct, deeper analysis shows this is not a practical solution.
 To read more on this topic click here

 Links & Resources